-This paper provides three contributions to the study of applying model-driven engineering to analyze power consumption early in the software lifecycle.
+This paper provides three contributions to the study of applying model-driven engineering to analyze power consumption early in the lifecycle of smartphone applications.
 First, it presents a model-driven methodology for accurately emulating the power consumption of smartphone application architectures.
-Second, it describes the the System Power Optimization Tool (SPOT), which is a model-driven tool that automates power consumption emulation code generation.
-Third, it empirically demonstrates how SPOT can estimate power consumption to within $\sim$ 3-4% of actual power consumption for representative smartphone applications.
+Second, it describes the System Power Optimization Tool (SPOT), which is a model-driven tool that automates power consumption emulation code generation and simplifies analysis.
+Third, it empirically demonstrates how SPOT can estimate power consumption to within \sim 3-4% of actual power consumption for representative smartphone applications.